 "I'm not mockin' you, Specs.
 I'm just wonderin' why you wanna learn.
 It's not a gentleman's game."

 Austria shrugged a shoulder.
 "It used to be.
 Besides, it seems appropriate," he said stiffly, glancing around the club.

 Prussia suppressed a smirk.
 "Alright.
 Buy the next round while I set up the table."

 "I'll break," Prussia said as Austria handed him another beer, "and you just watch, okay?"

 Austria leaned back against the wall, bottle in one hand, pool stick resting awkwardly in the crook of his elbow.
 He watched Prussia line up his shot and before he could blink, the other nation sent the cue ball hurtling down the table.
-The sharp, gunfire sound of the balls startled Austria, arms falling to his sides.
+The sharp, gunfire crack of the balls startled Austria.
+His arms fell to his sides.
 The pool stick clattered to the floor.
 Prussia didn't notice.
 He was already too focused on the game.

 Austria watched as Prussia pocketed one striped ball right after another until he sank the cue ball on his sixth shot.

 "Shit.
 Scratched it."
 Prussia lit another cigarette and took a pull from his bottle.
 "Alright, Specs, you're up.
 You want to aim for the solid colored ones.
 Except the eight ball.
 Save that one for last, unless you want to go ahead and hand me the game."